divslinger/Android-Merchant-App/TEST_PLAN.md

 #### Payment REQUEST: before any test, launch app & do required setup
 1. create invoice shows QR code & correct FIAT amount
    * Enter 5.00 USD on the 'Payment INPUT' screen
-   * Click the "Charge" button to enter the 'Payment REQUEST' screen
+   * Click the "Charge/Checkout" button to enter the 'Payment REQUEST' screen
    * Verify the amount label at the top of the 'Payment REQUEST' screen matches the amount you entered in Step 1.
 (5.00 USD)
 1. Verify CHECKMARK & SOUND after payment is sent
    * Make sure your device's volume is at the MAX setting
    * Enter any amount on the 'Payment INPUT' screen
-   * Click the "Charge" button to enter the 'Payment REQUEST' screen
+   * Click the "Charge/Checkout" button to enter the 'Payment REQUEST' screen
    * Grab a wallet of your choice on a separate device and pay the invoice by scanning the QR code
    * Pay the invoice by scanning the displayed QR code using any wallet supporting BIP-70
    * Confirm that the screen shows a white CheckMark with a green background